alessandromigliore/InteractiveClassicalArt/Third delivery/Evaluation.md

 - Device to display 3D graphics ≃ 50 €
 - Arduino Uno board ≃ 25 €
 - WiFi module ≃ 5 €

+Maintenance costs:
+The cost of WiFi connection (but this is supposed to be already present in the museum) and the cost related to the energy consumed by the devices.

 # Useful Links